82deutschmark/beetreeARC/ANALYZE_VISUAL_HINTS.md

 Condensed solution: `Squares labeled #9 move individually across ground (#7) toward the target square (#3 with #2 center), stopping at walls (#6) and filling the target with the closest #9s until no more can fit.`

 Result: 🟢 Solved (solid)

+Very condensed solution: `Move #9 to the square avoiding walls, closest first`

+Result: 🔴 Failed (solution was present, and with a higher effort setting probably would have been found)